celeft01/Speech-to-Text-System-for-Cypriot-Proverbs/README.md

 ## Dataset

 - **Source**: Custom-recorded dataset of spoken Cypriot proverbs.
-- **Size**: Contains audio recordings of native speakers reciting a curated collection of Cypriot proverbs.
+- **Data Type**: Contains audio recordings of native speakers reciting a curated collection of Cypriot proverbs.
 - **Format**: WAV files with corresponding text transcriptions for training and evaluation.

 ---